szanata/lambda-toolkit/docs/aws/dynamo.md

 Keep in mind that `.getClient` method that is exposed here, as well in all other modules, will return a `DynamoDBDocumentClient` instance.

 Since all commands are dispatched to `DynamoDBDocumentClient`, all data returned is already parsed to JS native types.
-See this [table](./parse_table.md) for reference.
+See this the table at [this document](./dynamo_types_conversion.md) for reference.

 ## Members